vtex-apps/io-documentation/docs/en/Recipes/development/managing-application-logs.md

 ## Implementing VTEX IO Logging Service

-:information_source: The VTEX IO Logging Service was designed for node applications and is not yet available for other applications on the platform.*
+>ℹ️ The VTEX IO Logging Service was designed for node applications and is not yet available for other applications on the platform.

 Assuming that you are familiar with how a service node function is implemented on the VTEX IO platform, consider the example below: